yr5913/school-web-app/README.md

 61. Added delete feature for deleting students from courses by admin
 62. Made changes to student dashboard to display his class name
 63. Added courses page for students
+64. Displaying courses ordered by name in ascending order